A supported midwinter ski tour

 DAY 4 DAYTRIP AROUND AKTSE (B,L,D)

-In Aktse we have a day to explore the Gate to Sarek and the Rapa delta.
-If we are lucky we might get a glimpse of the great Sarek moose.
+In Aktse we have a day to explore the Gate to Sarek and the Rapa delta or just relax around the hut.
+We finish the day with a refreshing wood headed sauna.

 DAY 5 AKTSE – SITOJAURE (B,L,D)